Cloning a Volume

 If you want to clone the block volume to a larger size volume, check Custom Block Volume Size (GB) and then specify the new size.
 You can only increase the size of the volume, you cannot decrease the size.
 If you clone the block volume to a larger size volume, you need to extend the volume's partition.
 See Extending the Partition for a Block Volume for more information.

-If you want to change the elastic performance setting when cloning the volume, check Custom Block Volume Performance and select the elastic performance setting you want the volume clone to use.
-See Block Volume Elastic Performance for more information.
-You can also change the elastic performance setting after you have cloned the volume, see Block Volume Elastic Performance.
+If you want to change the elastic performance setting when cloning the volume, check Custom Block Volume Performance and select the performance level you want the volume clone to use.
+See Block Volume Performance for more information.
+You can also change the performance level after you have cloned the volume, see Changing the Performance of a Volume.
 If you leave Custom Block Volume Performance unchecked, the cloned volume will use the same elastic performance setting as the source volume.

 Click Create Clone.

 The volume is ready use when its icon lists it as AVAILABLE in the volume list.
 At this point, you can perform various actions on the volume such as creating a clone from the volume, attaching it to an instance, or deleting the volume.